georgevreilly/georgevreilly.github.io/content/blog/2023/08/10/patching-python-wheel.rst

 that was in the official wheels.

 Then I had a brainwave:
-what if I patch_ the official wheel and simply remove the requirement on Triton?
+what if I patch_ the official Torch wheel and simply remove the requirement on Triton?
-All the officially built code will remain untouched.
+All the officially built code would remain untouched.
 That worked!

 This post is adapted from my `writeup on the issue`_.